jamesmortensen/build-your-own-testing-platform-in-the-cloud-workshop/README.md

 ![Top of whatismybrowser.com](https://raw.githubusercontent.com/jamesmortensen/build-your-own-testing-platform-in-the-cloud-workshop/master/workshop-screenshots/whatismybrowser-useragent.png)

+### Step 3 - Fun Check #2, View the Public IP Address of the Cloud Desktop

 Another fun thing to do is to go to https://whatismyip.com.
 Again, do this in MiniBrowser, not on your host's browser.
 In my case, I see that the server is running somewhere in Dublin, Ireland, not from my network in Chennai, India.

 ![whatismyip.com](https://raw.githubusercontent.com/jamesmortensen/build-your-own-testing-platform-in-the-cloud-workshop/master/workshop-screenshots/whatismyip.png)

+### Step 4 - Fun Check #3, View the Status of the WebKitWebDriver

 We can also navigate to http://localhost:4444/status and see that there is a WebDriver listening on port 4444, sitting idle yet ready for incoming connections from a test framework.
 This particular WebDriver is called WebKitWebDriver, similar to how Chrome has ChromeDriver and Firefox has GeckoDriver.